nstanford5/ERC20/ERC20.md

 const [addr0, addr1, addr2, addr3] = accs.map(a => a.getAddress());
 ```

-Now we can setup our token metadata in an object.
+Now we can setup our token metadata in an object to eventually be passed to the backend.
 ###### index.mjs
 ```js
 const totalSupply = 1000_00;